sptrakesh/config-db/README.md

 * `x-config-db-if-not-exists` - Use to specify the `if_not_exists` property.
   A value of `true` is interpreted as the boolean value `true`.
 Any other values are interpreted as `false`.
 See the `PutNotExists` function in the example.
+* `x-config-db-ttl` - Use to specify the `expiration_in_seconds` property.
+Must be a numeric value, and represent the expiration from current time in *seconds*.

 **Note:** The HTTP service does not support batch (multiple *key*) operations.